ColoradoSchoolOfMines/centralservices/docs/conceptual/application-interface.rst

 =====================

 Applications may wish to utilize data stored in Central Services.
-Such applications can do so using the Central Services API.
+Such applications can do so using the Central Services Application API.

-The API has three tiers:
+The Application API has three tiers:

 1. **Public:** provides access to all public information.
 This should be sufficient for most applications.